Careers and Alumni

 Stephanie Parent ’92, is a Senior Attorney with the Environmental Health program at the Center for Biological Diversity in Portland.

-Karl Anuta ’85, a partner in the Portland firm of Sokol and Anuta, has set numerous legal precedents as lead counsel in water and forest law cases.
+Karl Anuta ’85, practices with the Law Office of Karl Anuta; he has set numerous legal precedents as lead counsel in water and forest law cases.

 Nina Bell ’91, is executive director of Northwest Environmental Advocates.

 Julie Carter is a Policy Analyst at the Columbia River Inter-Tribal Fish Commission.